-20 Day Trips from Austin for the Perfect Staycation8 Oct Alexander Pfirrmann
+20 Day Trips from Austin for the Perfect Staycation10 Dec Alexander Pfirrmann

 Staycations are perpetually in fashion, and they are particularly handy during times when traditional travel is difficult like pandemics.
-Since there are so many great spots in the city like Sculpture Falls, some Austinites may not be aware of how many cool and unique Texas locations there are within a day’s drive of the Capitol of Texas.
+Due to all the great spots here in the city like Sculpture Falls, some Austinites may not be aware of how many cool and unique Texas locations there are within a day’s drive of the Capitol of Texas.

 Here is a handy guide to help plan your next staycation from beautiful and sunny Austin, Texas.

 The park features approximately 4.5 miles of trails, picnic areas, a community pavilion, playscape, and a basketball court.
 During these strange times, you must secure a pass from Wimberly’s recreation department in order to visit Blue Hole Regional Park.

 The presence of turtles and fish in the water grants children the opportunity to interact with wildlife in their natural habitat.

 Jacob’s Well is a perennial karstic spring located northwest of Wimberly, Texas.
 The spring is managed by the Hays County Parks Department.

 This natural wonder has portions of its cave system that go down as deep as 140 feet.
 Open-water scuba divers will occasionally flock here to practice their diving in these cool natural spring waters.